rust-lang/rfcs/text/3512-closure-move-bindings.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-- Should we consider deprecating the _ImplicitMove_ syntax in favor of explicitly specifying what gets moved, especially for mutable variables, considering that moved variables actually create a new, shadowing binding?
+- Should we consider deprecating the _FullMove_ syntax in favor of explicitly specifying what gets moved, especially for mutable variables, considering that moved variables actually create a new, shadowing binding?